U.S. flag An official website of the United States government

 Example: Locations of UPC and Lot Number on a Bag

 While scrolling through your morning emails and social media feeds, you find that the manufacturer of your dog’s food has announced a recall.
-You realize that the recall is for just one batch of the same flavor that your dog, Petunia, eats.
+The recall is for just one batch of the same flavor that your dog, Petunia, eats.
 How do you know if your dog’s food is from the recalled batch?
 The lot number on the bag of food can tell you!
-Searching the bag, you find some numbers and letters; which ones are part of the lot number?
-By knowing the correct code to use, you can quickly identify whether Petunia’s food is part of a recall.
-Also, should you ever have a problem with your pet’s food, you’ll be able to help FDA and the pet food company more quickly trace a potential problem.
+Searching the bag, you find some numbers and letters, but which ones are the lot number?
+By knowing which code to use, you can quickly identify whether Petunia’s food is part of a recall.
+Also, should you ever have a problem with your pet’s food, you’ll be able to help FDA and the pet food company trace a potential problem more quickly.

 What is a Lot Number?